Skip to main content

 info

-• If the certificate settings need to be changed, you must delete and recreate the Service object.
-Note that this will disconnect or delete the existing load balancer and create a new one.
+• To change certificate settings, delete and recreate the Service object.
+This will delete the existing load balancer and create a new one.

 Step 3.
 Configure public IP for the load balancer

-Set the service.beta.kubernetes.io/openstack-internal-load-balancer value under metadata.annotations to configure public IP usage for the load balancer.
+Set the annotation service.beta.kubernetes.io/openstack-internal-load-balancer to determine public IP usage.

 caution